donomii/throff-jupyter/README.md

 Then:

-1. build and install gophernotes (using the pre-built binaries and `zmq-win\build.bat`):
+1. build and install throff-jupyter (using the pre-built binaries and `zmq-win\build.bat`):

     ```
     REM Download w/o building.